-As for losing day trades, they should not be held overnight.
-Take the loss and begin trading fresh the next day.
-If proper risk management protocols are being used then no single loss is detrimental, so there is no reason to gamble on whether a trade will turn profitable after the market closes/next day.
+Losing day trades should not be held overnight.
+Take the loss, and begin trading fresh the next day.
+If proper risk management protocols are being used, then no single loss is worth the gamble.
+Holding a day trade after hours can be a gamble because once the market closes, new risks are introduced.

-If seeking additional profit on a day trade by holding overnight, this too is a gamble.
+If you're seeking additional profit on a day trade by holding overnight, this, too, is a gamble.
 Conditions change (or trading is unavailable in some markets) after market hours, and while the gain could increase, it could also turn into a loss.
-Lock in the profit and trade afresh the next day.
-More profit can be made tomorrow (on new positions), so the hope of making more money isn't typically a good reason for assuming the risk of holding a day trade overnight.
+Lock in the profit, and trade afresh the next day.
+Only swing trades (trades that last a couple of days to a couple of months) should be held overnight.
+These should be planned before the trade is placed, not once you are in the trade.

 Consider these factors for each market when holding a position overnight.